foundersandcoders/old-coursebook/patterns/week7/gitinternals.md

 Git stores everything in a database as key-value pairs (like Redis).
 You may see this being called a Content Addressable Filesystem.
 You can view this database in the `objects/` folder mentioned above.

 When you create different versions of work in Git (eg. branches, commits) Git saves the contents of each file as a hash in the objects folder so it can access the different data when you need it.
-If you follow [this tutorial](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) you will learn the underlying (Plubming) commands that run when we call our Porcelain commands that we are used to.
+If you follow [this tutorial](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) you will learn the underlying (Plumbing) commands that run when we call our Porcelain commands that we are used to.

 ### Git Stash Tutorial